Bread and Butter Pudding

 For more recipes like this, visit our Ostomates Kitchen where you can sign up to receive a free recipe book.

 Sylvain Gachot – Freelance chef

 In 2009 Sylvain joined the kitchen brigade at Lainston House near Winchester.
-He has worked his way through the ranks to become Senior Sous Chef.
-In 2015 he was given the opportunity of managing a new project at Lainston House – the Exclusive Cookery School.
-Sylvain was involved in planning the course schedule, creating menus, doing research on competitors, ordering all the equipment and actively promoting the cookery school.
-He has enjoyed the time there teaching and sharing his knowledge about food and cooking with many guests and colleagues.
-Sylvain has been involved in many projects creating bespoke menus for people with specific requirements and restrictions and enjoyed the process of researching and developing recipes.
+He worked his way up the ranks to become Senior Sous Chef, and in 2015 he was given the opportunity to manage a new project at Lainston House – the Exclusive Cookery School.
+Sylvain was involved in planning the course schedule, creating menus, researching competitors, ordering the equipment and actively promoting the cookery school.
+He has enjoyed his time at Lainston, teaching and sharing his knowledge with many guests and colleagues.
+Sylvain has been involved in many projects creating bespoke menus for people with specific requirements and restrictions and enjoys the process of researching and developing recipes.

-When he is not keeping busy in the kitchen, you can find him in his garden, attending to tomatoes, courgettes and strawberries and looking after the flowers.
+When he is not busy in the kitchen, you can find Sylvain in his garden, tending to his crop of tomatoes, courgettes, strawberries and flowers.